iSatishYadav/jekyll-now/_posts/2021-02-20-What-is-Webassembly-and-how-do-I-create-a-Webassembly-application.md

 ---
 layout: post
-title: What is Webassembly and how to create a Webassembly app?
+title: What is WebAssembly and how to create a WebAssembly app?
-tags: ["Webassembly", "Blazor", "ASP.NET Core", ".NET 5"]
+tags: ["WebAssembly", "Blazor", "ASP.NET Core", ".NET 5"]
 excerpt_separator: <!--more-->
 ---